needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 To help you visualize simulated tracked images in your XR Simulation environments, the Simulated Tracked Image component adds `MeshFilter` and `MeshRenderer` components to your GameObject and uses them to render a textured mesh.
 Use this textured mesh to help you set up your image:

-* **Size**: Set the mesh size with the **Image Physical Size Meters** property
+* **Size**: Set the mesh size with the **Image Physical Size Meters** property.
-* **Texture**: Set the mesh texture with the **Image** property
+* **Texture**: Set the mesh texture with the **Image** property.
-* **Placement**: Move and rotate the GameObject so that the textured mesh is oriented correctly in your environment
+* **Placement**: Move and rotate the GameObject so that the textured mesh is oriented correctly in your environment.

 > [!NOTE]
 > Visually representing a simulated tracked image in an XR Simulation environment is optional.
 XR Simulation only uses the Simulated Tracked Image component to detect and track images.
 It does not use textured meshes rendered in the environment for this purpose.
 You can disable the Mesh Renderer component on the image GameObject if you prefer not to render the image mesh.

 ## Simulated Environment Probe component

-Add a Simulated Environment Probe component to a GameObject in your XR Simulation environment to designate it as a *simulated environment probe*.
+Add a Simulated Environment Probe component to a GameObject in your XR Simulation environment to designate it as a simulated environment probe.
 Simulated environment probes simulate [automatic placement](xref:arfoundation-environment-probes#automatic-placement) of environment probes.

 ![Simulated Environment Probe component](../images/simulated-environment-probe.png)<br/>*Simulated Environment Probe component*